 Add garlic into the skillet and stir for 20 seconds or until golden.
 Add chicken broth / stock and bring to simmer.
 Use a spatula to scrape the brown bits from the bottom of the pan into the liquid.

-Add honey, lemon juice and flour/water mixture (from step 4) into the skillet.
+Add honey, lemon juice, soy sauce and flour/water mixture (from step 4) into the skillet.
 Mix and bring to simmer for 2 to 3 minutes until thickened into a syrup.
 Add salt and pepper to taste.

 To serve, pour Sauce over the chicken and garnish with parsley and lemon slices if using.
 Alternatively, return the chicken to the pan for 30 seconds (to reheat), turning to coat in the sauce.